-I may not update this blog for awhile because I’ll be buys with the house-hunting and the job-hunting and the move.
+I may not update this blog for awhile because I’ll be busy with house-hunting and job-hunting.
 However, I adore you all very much, and I promise to tell you all about my new home once we settle in.
-Until then, be patient.
-If you want updates, you can always keep an eye on my YouTube Channel and my Shutterstock account.
-I’ll do my best to add content when I can.
-And of course, you can always get in touch on LinkedIn as well, if you need to.

 I am now selling select photos on Shutterstock.
 I would be amazing if you could spread the word.
 You can also always check out my YouTube Channel.
 A lot of my under water adventures are on there.